ejbest/k8lb-example/README.md

 <pre>
     kubectl scale deployment.apps/alpine --replicas=6 -n tempnamespace2
 </pre>
-You can also edit "replicas" in alpine-deployment.yaml chosing the desired numbers.
+You can also edit "replicas" in alpine-deployment.yaml choosing the desired numbers.
 Invoke by
 <pre>
     kubectl apply -f alpine-deployment.yaml -n tempnamespace2
 </pre>
 10. Get a list of IPs in a static text file of Nginx nodes.
-This list could be brought into a addition to a web page or report or console for diagnostics or otherwise.
+This list could be brought into an addition to a web page or report or console for diagnostics or otherwise.
 <pre>
     kubectl get pods -l app=alpine -n testnamespace2 \
     -o go-template='{{range .items}}{{.status.podIP}}{{"\n"}}{{end}}' \